navazjm/elegoo-starter/00_blink/README.md

 ## Project setup

-I am a programmer who loves their dev environment and wants to make things as difficult as possible.
+I am a programmer who loves their dev environment and want to make things as difficult as possible.
 Also, because I despise bloated IDEs and want to vim it up, these are the things I did to be able to build and upload my programs to the Elegoo Uno R3 board.